Clay10J/OpenDMS/README.md

-# MDMSGA - Modern Dealer Management System
+# OpenDMS - Modern Dealer Management System

 A next-generation Dealer Management System designed to compete with CDK Global, built with modern Python technologies and cloud-native architecture.